keirhamilton/Moon/about/index.md

 </center>

 I'm a graduate student at the University of Florida (UF), working towards a M.Sc. degree in Environmental Horticulture and a Minor: Geomatics.
-My Masters Thesis investigates: the _Use of Structure-from-Motion Photogrammetry to Accurately Model and Measure Mature Tree Root Systems_.
+My Masters Thesis investigates: The _Use of Structure-from-Motion Photogrammetry to Accurately Model and Measure Mature Tree Root Systems_.
 Moreover, I'm interested in vectorizing root models with open-source software, to elucidate and manipulate root-related traits in common landscaping plants.
-Post-graduation I will apply to UF's Doctor of Plant Medicine (DPM) program.
+Post-graduation I will apply to UF's, Doctor of Plant Medicine (DPM) program.

 ## Professional Experience

 * _UF & USF Water Institute_: Thermographic Stress Analysis on (n=20) _Quercus virginiana Mill._ (live oak).
-Measured chlorophyll flourescence, midday leaf water potential and captured themral images in the canopy of _Q. virginiana Mill_.
+Measured chlorophyll flourescence, midday leaf water potential and analyzed themral images in the canopy of _Q. virginiana Mill_.
     * June 7th 2015 -- June 14th 2015

 * _USF & Patel College of Global Sustainability_: Arbor Day Ceremony Lectured on the importance of crowdsourcing data through an iOS application, <a href="http://tampatreemap.usf.edu/">Tampa Tree Map</a>
     * July 2016

 * Documenting Grey-to-Green: _A decision support tool (DST) developed to mitigate nutrient runoff volumes through the implimentation of green infrastructure.
-Landscape architects, site developers and urban planners will use this GIS and Excel tool for its social, environmental and economic benefits._
+Landscape architects, site developers and urban planners will use this geospatial tool for its' social, environmental and economic benefits._
     * July 2016--Current

 * Carrollwood Day School: